League Board Roles

 Membership Director

-Programs Director
+Programs/Rentals Director

 Sports Director

 The sports director is responsible for supporting and promoting sports programs in Highlands.
 They review and prepare policy and procedures related to sports programs.
 They are also responsible for recruiting coaches, delegates coaching responsibilities, and organizing other volunteers (with help of the Volunteer Director).
-Organizing registration times, setting and collecting sports programs fees, and arranging timetables are key activities.
+Organizing registration times, setting and collecting fees, and arranging timetables are key activities.
 Finally, they are expected to attend zone and other city-wide sports related meetings.

 Volunteer Director